 - Expand access to healthcare for those in greatest need.
 This includes care for physical, mental, oral and/or substance use disorder-related concerns.

 - Cultivate healthy environments in high-need or underserved communities.
 Healthy environments are those that encourage greater physical activity or those that increase access to healthy, affordable food.

-- [New in 2020] Prevent or heal trauma; Strengthen resilience
+- Prevent or heal trauma; Strengthen resilience

 Multiyear grant requests are considered when an organization or collaboration needs support to initiate a new approach to addressing a community need or concern.
 CSHF will not entertain multiyear requests for general operating support or ongoing program operations.

 Starting Jan.
 1, 2022, a current funded partner may not request additional funding from CSHF until/unless it has spent down its current grant funds and submitted its final grant report.
 After these steps are completed, the organization is welcome to pursue funding again.